 - In a medium size mixing bowl combine the brown sugar, cornstarch, cinnamon, ginger, nutmeg and salt.
 Stir to combine.

 - Add the eggs and vanilla extract to the butternut squash.
 Stir to mix.

 - Add the sugar mixture to the butternut squash mixture.
 Stir to combine.

 - Slowly add in the milk while stirring.
 Set aside to prepare the pie crust.

 - Preheat oven to 350 degrees.

-- Add the flour, salt, baking powder, and sugar to a food processor.
+- Add the flour, salt, baking powder, and sugar to a food processor (affiliate link).
 Pulse briefly to combine.

 - Cut the butter into tablespoon size pieces and add to the dry ingredients in processor.
 Pulse until combined, will look like a coarse meal.